 What happened to ‘we can’t guarantee you placement without getting your family’s permission’?

-And what of my family?
+And what of Rayen’s family?
 Did they exist?
-Did they know what had happened to me?
-Were they looking for me?
-A dark ache stabbed at me.
-A hole so large it threatened to swallow me.
+Did they know what had happened to her?
+Were they looking for her?
+A dark ache stabbed at her heart.
+A hole so large it threatened to swallow her.

-The door suddenly snapped shut at my back and I opened my eyes, quickly taking in my surroundings.
+The door suddenly snapped shut at her back, pushing her a step forward.
+She opened her eyes, quickly taking in her surroundings.

-I stood inside a larger room that had chairs placed around the walls.
-There were three doors and several small tables that weren’t as tall as my knees.
+She stood inside a larger room that had chairs placed around the walls.
+There were three doors and several small tables that weren’t as tall as her knees.

-I corrected myself, mentally searching for words I’d heard in the last few hours.
-This young one would be a teen or kid, but the young ones captured with me had not called each other teens.
+This young one might be a teen or kid, but the young ones captured with her had not called each other teens.
 Might be because the adults had said teens in a negative way.

-A couple of the boys close to my age had called other males guys.
+A couple of the boys close to her age had called other males in the area guys.
 That had seemed acceptable to all of them.

-Trying to talk like everyone else here could only help me.
+Trying to talk like everyone else here could only help her.

-This ... guy lounged in one of the chairs that appeared more padded and comfortable than the one I’d had in the doctor’s room.
-This new stranger had skin a deeper brown color than mine, closer in shade to that of the drink he held in a bottle with writing half hidden by his fingers.
+This ... guy lounged in one of the chairs that appeared more padded and comfortable than the one she’d had in the doctor’s room.
+This new stranger had skin a deeper brown color than hers, closer in shade to that of the drink he held in a bottle with writing hidden beneath his fingers.
 His short black hair curled in tight circles, matching the color of his pants and shirt, but his shirt had ... buttons.
-Yes, buttons was the right word.
+Yes, buttons sounded correct.

-Brown eyes watched me with an edge of intelligence that demanded others notice him.
+Brown eyes watched her with an edge of intelligence that demanded others notice him.

-Not sure of any order to the seating, I strolled over to the first open chair.
-One of the small wooden tables separated us.
-I sank into the soft material, sighing over how good it felt against my abused body.
+Not sure of any order to the seating, she strolled over to the first open chair.
+One of the small wooden tables separated them.
+She sank into the soft material, sighing over how good it felt against her abused body.

 “New recruit?” the guy asked.

-I glanced down at my leg that still throbbed with pain.
+She glanced down at her leg that still throbbed with pain.

-Punishment for not listening to my instincts earlier when I’d first arrived here at this school.
-Those instincts had warned me not to jump at an opportunity that had “too easy” stamped all over it.
+Punishment for not listening to her instincts earlier when she’d first arrived at this school.
+Those instincts had warned her not to jump at an opportunity that had “too easy” written all over it.

-But my gut had badgered me to escape at my first chance.
+But her gut had badgered her to escape at her first chance.

-The adults in blue clothes who’d delivered me to this place had turned their backs for a few seconds outside, long enough for me to try to vanish.
-But the minute I’d stepped through what looked like an exit gateway, a bolt of energy screamed through my left leg, the one with the wicked-looking metal ankle bracelet those adults had attached.
-I’d fallen to my knees, writhing in pain, then dragged myself away from the invisible field of current just as one of them walked up.
+The officers in blue clothes who’d delivered her to this place had turned their backs for a moment outside, long enough for her to run.
+The minute she’d stepped through what looked like an open gateway, a bolt of energy screamed through her left leg, the one with the wicked-looking metal ankle bracelet those officers had attached.

-The man had chuckled and pointed to the metal contraption.
+Chuckling, one of the men had walked and pointed to the metal contraption.
 “Guess I don’t have to warn you what’ll happen if you try to run with that latched to you.
-These fine people take in low-life scum and you half-breeds.
-You best show your appreciation and don’t give ‘em no trouble.
+These fine people take in low-life scum and half-breeds like you.
+Best show your appreciation and don’t give ‘em no trouble.
 Or you won’t like where we take you next.”

-Would they send someone to find my family?
+Would they send someone to find her family?

 Nicholas leaned forward in his chair.
 “Where do you hail from?”

-This guy didn’t sound like any of the kids I’d met earlier.
+This guy didn’t sound like any of the kids she’d met earlier.
 He had a stiff way of talking and sounded more like one of the adults.
-I asked, “Hail from?”

 “Your point of origin.
 Home.”

-Sounded like an explanation for the empty spots in my mind.
+Sounded like an explanation for the empty spots in her mind.

 “Word to the wise, sweetheart.”
-Nicholas glanced at me sideways.
+Nicholas glanced at her sideways.
 “Don’t tell anyone you’ve suffered a head injury.”

-I didn’t see how that could complicate my life any more than it already was since I had to work through everything minute by minute at this point.
-Besides, what other reason would I have for not knowing answers?
-But he was the first person since Ghost Man to offer advice without a sneer.
-I asked, “Why not?”
+How could that complicate her life any more than it already was at this point.
+She had to work through everything minute by minute already.
+What other reason would she have for not knowing answers?

-He scratched his ear and took his time, as if thinking very hard or hesitant to share.
-At last he said, “If Dr. Maxwell thinks you’re damaged goods you’ll be withdrawn from here so fast you’ll get whiplash.
+He scratched his ear and took his time as if thinking very hard or hesitant to share.
+At last, he said, “If Dr. Maxwell thinks you are damaged goods, you’ll be withdrawn from here so fast you’ll get whiplash.
 Then you’ll end up in the detention center hospital.
 Those who go there experience mutatio.”

 Hospital?
-I thought I might have heard that term before but not enough to track.
+She thought she might have heard that term before but not enough to track.

 Smiling with regal superiority, Nicholas explained, “It’s Latin.
 Means change.”

-Before I could ask what exactly he meant, one of the doors not connected to Dr. Maxwell’s room opened and a female entered... no, I should call her a girl or teenager.
-That’s what the uniforms had called me, and another female close to my age when I was at the police station.
+Before she could ask what exactly he meant, one of the doors not connected to Dr. Maxwell’s room opened and a female young one entered.
+Rayen caught her thought and made a correction.
+This young one was a girl or teenager, based upon what she’d heard at the police station.

-This one looked a year or so younger than me.
-She came bouncing into the room.
-White wires ran from her ears to a tiny pink metal square on her hip.
+This one looked a year or so younger than Rayen.
+Bouncing happily into the room, the teenager had white plugs in her ears and a tiny pink metal square on her hip.
 She wore an orange, green and purple dress with wide side pockets.
-The dress was draped over striped purple-and-white tights that disappeared into scuffed black boots with three-inch-thick heels.
+The dress was draped over purple-and-white striped tights that disappeared into scuffed black boots with three-inch-thick heels.
 She’d twisted her yellow-and-lavender hair into eight or ten ponytails that stuck out in all directions.

-Every ponytail was tied with a different color ribbon that moved with the rhythmic shake of her hips.
+Every ponytail had a different color ribbon tied around it and moved with the rhythmic shake of her hips.

 Nothing matched on her, including her eyes ... one brown and one green.